 Best places to stay in Puebla Centro Historico:

-Hotel Isabel This 4-star mid-range hotel has a fitness center, bar, a shared lounge, and garden, a terrace, a 24-hour front desk, room service, and currency exchange.
-It offers air-conditioned rooms with free WiFi, air conditioning, a wardrobe, a flat-screen TV, a private bathroom, bed linen, towels, and a patio with a garden view.
-It is close to Biblioteca Palafoxiana, Puebla Convention Centre and Amparo Museum.
+Hotel Isabel This 4-star mid-range hotel that has a 24-hour front desk, currency exchange, and air-conditioned rooms.
+It is close to Biblioteca Palafoxiana, Convention Centre and Amparo Museum.

-Hotel Sofia This budget hotel is located in Puebla, 7 km from Acropolis Puebla.
-Attractions nearby are Biblioteca Palafoxiana, Puebla Convention Centre, and Amparo Museum.
+Hotel Sofia This budget hotel close to Biblioteca Palafoxiana, Puebla Convention Centre, and Amparo Museum.
 It offers a restaurant, a 24-hour front desk, and a shared lounge, and free WiFi.
 The hotel features family rooms with a desk, a flat-screen TV, a private bathroom, and a wardrobe.

 Hotel Santiago This 3-star hotel is close to Puebla Convention Centre, Amparo Museum, and Paseo de San Francisco Shopping Mall.
 It offers rooms with a flat-screen TV with satellite channels, a private bathroom, a 24-hour front desk, a tour desk, and currency exchange for guests.

 NH Puebla Centro Histórico This 4-star hotel is located just steps away from the magnificent Historical Center of Puebla, nominated “Cultural Heritage of Humanity”; also within walking distance from the downtown area, main shopping centers, and industrial parks of this colonial city.

 See more: Best areas to Stay in Mexico City

-Angelopolis (Centro Comercial Angelopolis) is a largely residential and commercial area within the city, covering 15 square kilometers.
+Angelopolis is a largely residential and commercial area within the city, covering 15 square kilometers.
 Considered one of the most modern areas in all of Mexico, as well as one of the most important in Puebla, it is largely inhabited by fairly wealthy residents and boasts a number of skyscrapers and expensive buildings.